MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * C1C2MIN - Class 1 / 2 Times By Minute
 * C1C2HOUR - Class 1 / 2 Times By Hour

 The RUNSYMS step that precedes the report generation step allows you to change the bucket boundaries.
+(It doesn't fix up the headings which you would also need to adjust.
+By then you're probably better off with [BUCKETS2](#buckets2))

 This job writes to a subsystem-specific report PDS(E) - so you will need to tailor `<SMFID>` and `<SSID>`.
 It is also specific to one Correlation ID, so you will need to change `<CORRID>` to the Correlation ID you want to report on.
 For example, most JDBC applications have a Correlation ID of "db2jcc\_appli_".